Cotopaxi

-Cotopaxi (/,koutə'paeksi/ KOH-tə-PAK-see, /es/) is an active stratovolcano in the Andes Mountains, located in Cotopaxi National Park in Cotopaxi Province, about 50 km south of Quito, and 31 km northeast of the city of Latacunga, Ecuador.
+Cotopaxi (/koutə'pɑːksi/ KOH-tə-PAHK-see, /kɒtə'pæksi/ KOT-ə-PAK-see, /es/) is an active stratovolcano in the Andes Mountains, located in Cotopaxi National Park in Cotopaxi Province, about 50 km south of Quito, and 31 km northeast of the city of Latacunga, Ecuador.
 It is the second highest summit in Ecuador (after Chimborazo), reaching a height of 5897 m.
 Cotopaxi is among the highest active volcanoes in the world.

 Cotopaxi is known to have erupted 87 times, resulting in the creation of numerous valleys formed by lahars (mudflows) around the volcano.
-An ongoing eruption began on 21 October 2022.
+An eruption began on 21 October 2022.

 At the end of February 2023, the Geophysical Institute of Ecuador reported that Cotopaxi had produced around 8,000 earthquakes since October 21, 2022, amounting to 1,600 events per month.